simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 The biggest difference between website analytics with cookies and website analytics without cookies is the trade-off between privacy and data:

-The deeper you want to analyse on the individual level, the less-privacy-friendly you will need to be.
+The deeper you want to analyze on the individual level, the less-privacy-friendly you will need to be.

 ## 2.1 What data does Simple analytics collect?

-At Simple Analytics we lean heavily towards the privacy side of the trade-off.
+At Simple Analytics, we lean heavily towards the privacy side of the trade-off.

-After installing Google Analytics scripts for several years, Adriaan didn't feel quite right to pass on so much data to Google for free.
-So he came up with a solution to provide insights, without invading the privacy of website visitors.
+After installing Google Analytics scripts for several years, Adriaan, our founder, didn't feel quite right to pass on so much data to Google for free.
+So he came up with a solution to provide insights without invading the privacy of website visitors.

 This means that website visitors don't need to interact with an annoying cookie banner before they enter your website.
 It also means that we are ['out-of-the-box' compliant with GDPR ](https://docs.simpleanalytics.com/what-we-collect)